-Research on Addictive Disorders (ROAD) Lab is a multidisciplinary program of research at the Rutgers University, Center of Alcohol & Substance Use Studies (previously at the Department of Psychology, City College of New York, City University of New York).
+Research on Addictive Disorders (ROAD) Lab is a multidisciplinary program of research located in the Department of Psychology, City College of New York, City University of New York (Director and Principal Investigator, Lesia M. Ruglass, Ph.D.).
 Research conducted in ROAD lab incorporates a multi-modal approach including clinical trials, secondary data analysis, clinical assessments, and psychophysiological (e.g., EEG/ERP) approaches.
 ROAD lab is committed to training and mentoring students and scholars and uses research findings to inform the development of interventions to reduce the psychological and public health burden of health disparities, trauma/PTSD, and SUDs.

 - Identify and understand the biobehavioral mechanisms underlying cannabis use disorder (CUD).

 - Identify and reduce tobacco-related cancer health disparities among Black and White cigarette smokers.